Sound Randomized Smoothing in Floating-Point Arithmetics: Floating-point numbers

 \subsection{Subnormal numbers, NaNs and infs}

-We continue the discussuion on floating point numbers from Section~\ref{sec:floats} where we have omitted some details regarding the floating point numbers.
-Although it is not important for understanding the results, we list it for the sake of completeness.

-We note that the introduced floating point representation in Section~\ref{sec:floats} is not able to represent $0$ and the smallest representable positive number is $0000~0000$ which is $0.125$ in base $10$.
+We note that the introduced floating-point representation is not able to represent $0$ and the smallest representable positive number is $0000~0000$ which is $0.125$ in base $10$.
 To represent even smaller numbers, there are so-called subnormal numbers.
 That is, whenever the exponent consists only of zeros, there is no implicit $1$ in the mantissa, but the exponent is higher by one.
 That is, the exponents represented by bits $000$ and $001$ both correspond to $-2$.
-If our 8 bit toy arithmetics also used subnormal numbers, then $0000~0000$ would be $0$ and $000~0001$ would be $(0\cdot1 + 0\cdot0.5 +0\cdot 0.25 + 0\cdot 0.125 + 1 \cdot 0.0625)\cdot 2^{-2} = 0.015625$.
+If our 8 bit toy arithmetic also used subnormal numbers, then $0000~0000$ would be $0$ and $000~0001$ would be $(0\cdot1 + 0\cdot0.5 +0\cdot 0.25 + 0\cdot 0.125 + 1 \cdot 0.0625)\cdot 2^{-2} = 0.015625$.
 We note that there is a positive and a negative zero (and also inf).

 Similarly, floating-point numbers whose exponents consist only of ones are special.
-If \mh{additionally} the mantissa is all zeros, then it represents inf \mh{and if} the mantissa contains a non-zero bit, then it represents not-a-number (NaN) and the set bits correspond to error messages.
+If \mh{additionally} the mantissa is all zeros, then it represents inf \mh{and if} the mantissa contains a non-zero bit, then it represents not-a-number (NaN) and the set bits correspond to error messages. ¨